The COSAFA Men’s Under-20 Championship has been played every year since 2016 after a period when it was on and off the football calendar.

 It continues to churn out a steady stream of new stars for the senior national teams, as evidenced by the leading scorers from the past four editions.

-We take a look at where they are now ahead of the 2020 edition that will be staged in South Africa’s Nelson Mandela Bay from December 3-13, and which also serves as a zonal qualifier for the 2021 Under-20 Africa Cup of Nations.
+We take a look at where they are now ahead of the 2021 edition that will be staged in Eswatini from December 10-18.

 Luther Singh (South Africa) – 5 goals